 Does your baby or toddler love music?
 Then sign up for the Mommy and Me music class with Ms. Libby!
 Through engaging musical activities and originally composed songs, your child will learn about everything from colors and melody to subtraction and orchestral instruments!
 Classes in O’Fallon, Missouri.

-If your preschooler or kindergartener is interested in piano, he or she can join Ms. Libby's Group Piano lessons!
+If your child is interested in learning the basics of piano, he or she can join Ms. Libby's Group Piano lessons!
+Beginner lessons are taught in 10-week sessions with ages ranging from preschool to 12 years old.
 Visit the Group Piano Lessons page for information on session schedules and pricing.
 The first class is free!

 Classes for Preschoolers